ANPA AGM via ZOOM

 CBS, SA also says “If technology can be used, associations may wish to consider holding a 'virtual' AGM (either online, or via teleconference).”

-The ANPA Committee has been discussing options and has decided our AGM will be held using the ZOOM video application on Sunday, October 4, at 1pm (11am in WA, 12.30pm in SA).
+The ANPA Committee has been discussing options and has decided our AGM will be held using the ZOOM video application on Sunday, October 4, at 1pm (Queensland time); this is 2pm in NSW, Tasmania and Victoria; 1.30pm in South Australia and 11am in WA.

 Meetings are easy to join, and rather than me going into detail, the two videos at the end of this message explain how to do it step-by-step.
 It might sound daunting at first but it isn’t and it is free for meetings of 100 people, so there would be no cost.
 We only require a quorum of 19 members, but the more the merrier.